syncfusion-content/fileformat-docs/File-Formats/XlsIO/What-If-Analysis.md

     Dim worksheet As IWorksheet = workbook.Worksheets(0)

     Dim scenarios As IScenarios = worksheet.Scenarios
-    'Add the scenarios in the worksheet
-    Dim values1 As New List(Of Object) From {3000, 2000, 1000, 1600, 500, 1000, 30000}
-    Dim scenario As IScenario = scenarios.Add("Scenario1", worksheet.Range("B3:B9"), values1)
+    Dim scenario As IScenario = scenarios[0]

     'Set the comment value
-    scenario.Comment = "Scenario 1 can be created"
+    scenario.Comment = "Scenario has been created"

     'Saving the workbook
     workbook.SaveAs("Output.xlsx")